garretthanberg/garretthanberg.github.io/README.md

 # garretthanberg.github.io
 This page is an example portfolio webpage for myself.
-It is styled using CSS and Contains a navbar, image/video containers, and a form.
+It is styled using CSS and contains a navbar, image/video containers, and a form.